mhdthariq/alchemy-lab/RESTRUCTURE.md

 // Import only reaction-related functionality
 import { Reaction, reactions, hasReaction } from './lib/reactions';

-// Or continue using the barrel export import { elements, reactions } from './lib/data';
+// Or continue using the barrel export (recommended for consistency) import { elements, reactions } from './lib/data';
 ```

 ## Verification

-The restructure has been verified to:
+The restructure and migration have been verified to:
 - ✅ Maintain all existing functionality
 - ✅ Pass TypeScript compilation
 - ✅ Build successfully with Next.js
 - ✅ Preserve all data integrity
 - ✅ Keep the same public API
+- ✅ Update all import statements across the codebase
+- ✅ Remove deprecated files

 ## File Statistics